 - Almond Poppy Seed Bread

 Blueberry Bread Recipe

-- Beat egg, milk and oil in a large bowl.
-Combine the flour, sugar, baking powder and salt and slowly add to the egg mixture.
+- Beat egg, milk, and oil in a large bowl.
+In a separate bowl, combine the flour, sugar, baking powder, and salt and slowly add to the egg mixture.
 Beat until combined.
 Fold in the blueberries.

 - Pour batter into a greased loaf pan(s).
 We had enough batter for two 8x4 pans.